Drug Shortages and Discontinuations

 • For topical corticosteroids of similar potency, see RxFiles Topical Corticosteroids.
 RxFiles is available through SHIRP

-Diclofenac potassium 50 mg: earliest availability is December/24.
-Brand name, Voltaren Rapide® is on allocation.
+Diclofenac potassium 50 mg tablets: earliest availability is mid-late December/24.

 • IR: 25 mg, 50 mg